strategicdata/pmhc-mds-spec/doc/user-documentation/users.rst

 Deleting a user
 ^^^^^^^^^^^^^^^

-A user can be deleted from an organisation by removing all the roles the user has at that organisaiton.
+A user can be deleted from an organisation by removing all the roles the user has at that organisation.

 See :ref:`edit-role`